 - (i) When was your central heating system or partial central heating system installed?

-Boiler is 5 years old (serviced annually) and central heating system was in place when property purchased. - (ii) Do you have a maintenance contract for the central heating system?
+With previous owner - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: